pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 ## Fin

-So, in the end, we learned something that we possibly could have realized before we started -- that watermarking _does_ distort the probability that a certain token is generated at a certain moment -- I mean, of course it does, since that distortion is exactly the thing that we can detect after the fact.
+So, I learned something that I might have been able to see from the start -- that watermarking _does_ distort the probability that a certain token is generated at a certain moment (and I mean, of course it does, since that distortion is the exact thing that we can detect afterwards).

 But, does it degrade the quality of the text overall?
 I don't believe so.

 Yes, the watermarking makes it so that "a 5% chance" might become "a 2% chance half of the time, and a 8% chance the other half of the time".
 That sounds bad!

 But, remember my "watermarking is easy, you just seed the LLM's PRNG" misunderstanding from earlier?
-In the end, this isn't actually any different -- the PRNG, conditioned on a seed, is maximally "distorted" too, every probability collapses to either 0% or 100%.
-And nobody calls that degradation!
+In the end, this isn't actually any different -- after all, a seeded PRNG is maximally "distorted" too, with every probability collapsing to either 0% or 100%, and nobody considers that degradation!
 The decision for "papaya-or-not-papaya" may come from `/dev/urandom`, or a seed, or `hash(secret_key ++ previous_4_tokens ++ token)`, but regardless the outcome is the same -- "papaya" still shows up in an unbiased 5% of situations.

 Besides, empirically, it doesn't end up mattering much.
 Part of the SynthID paper is dedicated to an A/B test they did where foo, and foo.
 This is referenced in Anthropic's [later post](https://www.anthropic.com/news/claude-text-watermark) too, where they also ran their own internal tests and saw "no impact of watermarking on the content, level of creativity, or readability of Claude’s text".